Digital Scrapper FAQ

-Streaming videos from our site in a web browser requires Flash, and most problems with seeing or hearing the videos are related to the Flash installation on your computer.
+Streaming videos from our site that were created prior to July 1, 2016 that play in a web browser require Flash, and most problems with seeing or hearing those videos are related to the Flash installation on your computer.
 Start by going to this excellent Flash help page on the Adobe website.
 If it doesn't resolve your issue then contact us and we'll see what we can do to help.

-Videos downloaded from our site are in either the mp4 or .mov format, which should play in most current video player software.
+Videos downloaded from our site are in either the mp4 format, which should play in most current video player software, or .mov format for some older videos.
 If you have trouble seeing or hearing a video you have downloaded please make sure you are using the most current version of your video player.

-Quicktime is the recommended video player, and is native on Macintosh computers.
-On a Mac Quicktime can be updated through Software Update in the Apple menu in the upper left corner of your screen.
+Quicktime is the recommended stand-alone video player for Macintosh computers, but Quicktime is no longer supported for Windows and should be uninstalled from Windows systems.
+On a Mac Quicktime can be updated through App Store in the Apple menu in the upper left corner of your screen.

-Another great video player that will play just about any video in any format is Video Lan Controller (VLC).
+Another great video player that will play just about any video in any format for either Mac or Windows is Video Lan Controller (VLC).
 Go to videolan.org to download the current version of VLC.
 Once you have installed it, open VLC and choose File > Open File.
 Browse to the video file you want to watch, choose Open, and then click Okay.

 No. We do not offer check payment in our Digital Scrapper Store.